-The experts at SuretyBonds.com can help you with all of your Louisiana utility bonding needs - whether your bond type is listed above or not.
-For more information, or if you’re ready to purchase your utility bond quickly, easily and accurately, call 1 (800) 308-4358 or submit a bond request now.
+The professionals at SuretyBonds.com can help you with all of your Louisiana utility bonding needs, whether your bond type is listed above or not.
+For more information, or if you’re ready to purchase your utility bond quickly, easily, and accurately, call 1 (800) 308-4358 or submit a bond request now.

 Why do I need this bond?

 Utility deposit bonds in Louisiana are put in place to ensure that principals (utility customers) pay their utility bills on time and in full.
 If a customer accrues a balance for utility services received, the bond protects the utility company from financial loss up to the full amount of the bond.
 The principal, in turn, must reimburse the surety for all damages paid out.

 SuretyBonds.com makes purchasing the Louisiana surety bond you need fast and easy.
 Apply for your free, no-obligation bond quote!

 The fine print on utility deposit surety bonds in Louisiana vary from utility company to utility company.
 Applicants should be sure they understand the terms of their bond agreement during the bonding process.